 I disagree almost completely.
 It’s true that localism would address some superficial problems, and it would reduce the energy spent on transportation, but that’s about it.
 Our worst problems — global warming and war — cannot be addressed locally.
 The excess carbon in the atmosphere doesn’t stop at the edge of the watershed.
 (In the event of a nuclear war, the drifting clouds of radioactive fallout don’t stop at the edge of the watershed, nor at national boundaries; they don’t even spare peaceful nations.)
 And company towns and Jim Crow laws are two examples of horrible local government.

-We have a worldwide culture.
-Certainly there are local variants in it, but the most fundamental parts of it are fairly universal.
+We have a global culture.
+Certainly there are local variants in it, but the most fundamental parts of our way of life are universal.
 We all make babies the same way.
 The people of different continents may see themselves as very different, but — aside from a few isolated tribes in the forests and deserts — we all live in houses or apartments, drive cars on roads, and talk to each other on telephones.
 More importantly,

 we all sell our labor to buy material

 possessions which we own separately.

 Those similarities shape our lives and our thinking, so that what we have in common is far greater than the little ways we differ.
 And the world’s main problems are caused by some of those things we have in common.
 We accept our way of life as “normal,” without question, and its toxic side effects are as invisible and unnoticed as the air we breathe.